ICAEW.com works better with JavaScript enabled.

 This relaxation applies even if the normal payday is in a tax year later than that in which the advance was made.
 It also applies where the advance is made by a third-party scheme provider acting on the employer’s behalf.

 Only an advance of salary paid within the pay period and deducted from the salary actually paid is covered by this relaxation.
-As explained by HMRC, advances by way of loan “including long-term advances, often made for specific purposes such as the purchase of a bicycle, season tickets or moving expenses … are not considered payments on account of earnings, so fall outside the scope of this [change]”.
+As explained by HMRC, other forms of salary advances “including long-term advances, often made for specific purposes such as the purchase of a bicycle, season tickets or moving expenses … are not considered payments on account of earnings, so fall outside the scope of this [change]”.

 The Tax Faculty